 from our Information and Advice team whenever you need it.

 Our advisers are

 available via phone, text and email from 8am – 6pm Monday – Friday.
 The teams contact details can be found on our contact page.

 Accessing our Fact and Support sheets

-If you are one of our Direct Payment customers you can access our Fact and Support sheets by logging in at the top of this page and entering the following details:
+If you are one of our Direct Payment customers you can access our Fact and Support sheets on our Direct Payment Resources page.

 What other people say about Direct Payments